 1 Absolute values

-data used here, showing that R. Nomadica in the region swim at a mean velocity 0.1±0.03 ms-1 Tai et al..
-The simulated jellyfish trajectories exhibited distinct Biased Correlated Random Walk (BCRW, [34]) movement patterns.
-To optimize the BCRW parameters we employed a genetic algorithm, which yielded an angular diffusivity of 0.02 s-1, a preferred angle of 287.4° and an average reorientation time to the preferred angle (B) of 32.2° s.
+data used here, showing that R. nomadica in the region swim at a mean velocity of 0.1±0.03 ms-1 (Tai et al.).
+The simulated jellyfish trajectories exhibited distinct biased correlated random-walk (BCRW, [34]) movement patterns.
+To optimize the BCRW parameters, we employed a genetic algorithm, which yielded an angular diffusivity of 0.02 s-1, a preferred angle of 287.4° and an average reorientation time to the preferred angle (B) of 32.2° s.
 When subject to constant velocity current conditions, the simu- lated Lagrangian particle tracking produced trajectories similar to the drone-captured jellyfish trajectories (Fig. 3a).

-To test the importance of directional swimming in reducing stranding risk, we compare the latter, defined here as the percentage of jellyfish whose net propagation is towards coats, for varying levels of directionality (manifested by changes in B, going from Os for fully directional swimming away from the coast, to 200 s for simple random walk behavior) (Fig. 3b).
-The comparison is performed for coastward current speeds that are half, similar and double the mean Vjs, which are representative of the summertime surface currents in measured in the region (Fig. S ??).
-For the case of Vjs equal to the percentage of stranded jellyfish is 40% when the swimming is fully directional (i.e. B —> 0 s), and reaches 100% when B approaches 150 s.
+To test the importance of directional swimming in reducing stranding risk, we compared the latter, defined here as the percentage of jellyfish whose net propagation was towards the coast, for varying levels of directionality (manifested by changes in B, going from 0 s for fully directional swimming away from the coast, to 200 s for simple random-walk behavior) (Fig. 3b).
+The comparison was performed for coastward current speeds that were half, similar and double the mean Vjs, which were representative of the summertime surface currents measured in the region (Fig. S ??).
+For the case of Vjs equal to the percentage of stranded jellyfish, it was 40% when the swimming was fully directional (i.e., B —> 0 s), and it reached 100% when B approached 150 s.
 For the case of

-— 0.5, the percentage of stranded jellyfish goes from 7% when the swimming is fully directional to 88% when B increases to 200 s.
-In the extreme case when vcc is very high compared with Vjs (ycc — 2vJS), the directionality becomes negligible for jellyfish survival, as the jellyfish swimming is too slow to counteract the flow (90% stranding when B —> 0 s).
+- 0.5, the percentage of stranded jellyfish went from 7% when swimming was fully directional to 88% when B increased to 200 s.
+In the extreme case when vcc was very high compared with Vjs (ycc — 2vJS), the directionality became negligible for jellyfish survival, as jellyfish swimming was too slow to counteract the flow (90% stranding when B —> 0 s).

-The westward (i.e. away from the coast) counter-wave swimming, and its role in reducing the risk of stranding, manifest a distinct relationship between the internal state and external forcing components of jellyfish movement.
-The opposite direction- ality and significant negative correlation between the wave and swimming directions suggests that interrelationship also exists with the navigation capacity component, such that the jellyfish orient their swimming by perception of the surface gravity waves.
-This hypothesis is supported by the fact that in coastal areas, where jellyfish aggregar tions are commonly found [19], the direction of surface waves is most often indicative to the direction of the coastline [33], making the applicability of a wave-perception mechanism for swimming away from the coast a universal feature.
+The westward (i.e., away from the coast) counter-wave swimming, and its role in reducing the risk of stranding, manifest a distinct relationship between the internal state and external forcing components of jellyfish movement.
+The opposite direction- ality and significant negative correlation between the wave and swimming directions suggest that an interrelationship also exists with the navigation capacity component, such that the jellyfish orient their swimming by perception of the surface gravity waves.
+This hypothesis is supported by the fact that in coastal areas, where jellyfish aggregar tions are commonly found [19], the direction of surface waves most often indicates the direction of the coastline [33], making the applicability of a wave-perception mechanism for swimming away from the coast a universal feature.
 This is in contrast to other environmental cues that were previously found to be associated with jellyfish swimming directionality, such as the magnetic field [35], sun position [7], and current

 Fig. 3 Numerical simulation of jellyfish swimming behavior and its impact on stranding.
-(A) Comparison between observed (blacked) and modeled (red) jellyfish trajectories, for July 6, 2020.
-The model was run for 100 s under a constant current, vcc, of 0.04 ms-1 at an azimuth of 58° (indicated by the green arrow in the lower left corner).
-The upper right insert displays the trajectories of center- of-mass of the observed (black) modeled (red) aggregated jellyfish.
-(B) Percentage of jellyfish with net coastward propgation under varying model-parameters B and Increase in B manifest decrease Vja
+(A) Comparison between observed (black) and modeled (red) jellyfish trajectories, for July 6, 2020.
+The model was run for 100 s under a constant current, vcc, of 0.04 ms-1, at an azimuth of 58° (indicated by the green arrow in the lower left corner).
+The upper right insert displays the trajectories of center- of-mass of the observed (black) and modeled (red) aggregated jellyfish.
+(B) Percentage of jellyfish with net coastward propagation under varying model parameters, B (an increase in B manifests a decrease in Vja

-in swimming directionality, with B —> 0 representing fully directional swimming away from the coast, and 200 s represents simple random walk behavior).
+in swimming directionality, with B —> 0 representing fully directional swimming away from the coast, and 200 s represents simple random-walk behavior).
 Vertical line marks the value of B found here.